mikebocek/scientific-marginalia/content/math_intro.rst

 Let's turn to a proof that doesn't require any words at all.
 We'll continue to use an "inductive approach," but instead of using algebra, we'll draw some pictures.
 The base case is easy - a single square:

+.. raw:: html

+    <canvas id="figure-1a-square" width="300" height="200">Base case of a single square</canvas>
+    <script src="interactive/fig1a_square_diagrams.js" type="module" defer></script>

-Let's go one step further - if we want to create the next perfect square, we have to add 3 "squares" to the drawing - one on top of our original square, one to the right, and then one on the corner:
+Let's go one step further - if we want to create the next perfect square, we have to add 3 "squares" to the drawing - one on top of our original square (in blue), one to the right (in blue), and then one on the corner (in red):

+.. raw:: html

+    <canvas id="figure-1b-square-2" width="300" height="200">First inductive step - additional side</canvas>

 For the next square, we'll add 5 squares - two on top, two to the right, and one on the corner:

+.. raw:: html

+    <canvas id="figure-1c-square-3" width="300" height="200">Second inductive step - additional side</canvas>

+At this point the pattern is pretty clear - but let's draw out one more step just for fun

+.. raw:: html

+    <canvas id="figure-1d-square-4" width="300" height="200">Second inductive step - additional side</canvas>

-So we can abstract this logic a little: for a square with a side length of N, we'll need to add N squares on top, N squares to the right, and then one square in the corner.
+This makes it pretty clear that for a square with a side length of N, we'll need to add N squares on top, N squares to the right, and then one square in the corner to get the next square.

 This makes 2N + 1, which is the next odd number in the series, which completes the proof as above.